MNiwano/Eclaire/README.md

 for astronomical image reduction, and their processing speed is acceralated by using GPU via CUDA.

+If you want to try it, read 'readme.pdf' and use reduction.ipynb and fitsget.ipynb

 ## Requirements
 * NVIDIA GPU
 * CUDA